dmichel90/microservices-with-spring/README.md

 seen in the file `restaurant.yaml`.

 ### restaurant-service
 The restaurant-service is a microservice that offers a simple REST-API for CRUD operations.
-It usese the food-service via a feign client
+It uses the food-service via a feign client

 The API is described via openAPI.
 Therefore, the API has to be built via an openAPI-command.
 For this purpose, we use a maven plugin.
 With following command, the API can be generated